Grandkojo/FlexDrop/README.md

 ## 📄 License

 MIT License - feel free to use in your projects!
+[LICENSE](./LICENSE)

 ## 🤝 Support
-**You can star this project if you like it :).**

 - If you have questions or need help:
 1. Check the demo page for examples
 2. the code comments
 3. Open an issue on GitHub

 ---

+## Attribution

+If you use **FlexDrop** in your project, kindly give credit by mentioning:

+ Built with [FlexDrop](https://github.com/Grandkojo/FlexDrop) by Ernest Essien.

+A star ⭐ on the repo is always appreciated!

 **Built with ❤️ for better user experiences**